Groove vs Converge

 Messaging-first unified inbox with flat $49/month pricing.
 Native WhatsApp, Telegram, Messenger, Discord, Zalo, and Instagram support for up to 15 agents.

-Converge is a messaging-first inbox at $49/month flat for up to 15 team members, covering WhatsApp, Telegram, Discord, Instagram, Zalo, Messenger, Gmail, email, and an embeddable chat widget with visitor tracking, UTM attribution, and lead capture.
+Converge is a messaging-first inbox at $49/month flat for up to 15 team members, covering WhatsApp, Telegram, Discord, Instagram, Zalo, Messenger, TikTok, Gmail, email, and an embeddable chat widget with visitor tracking, UTM attribution, and lead capture.
 The fundamental difference: Groove is an email help desk with limited social channel support; Converge is a multi-channel messaging inbox that includes email.
 Teams whose customers primarily use messaging apps will find the two products address different problems.

 Channel coverage is Groove's most significant limitation.
 Supported channels are email, live chat, Facebook pages, Messenger, and Instagram DMs.
-There is no WhatsApp, Telegram, Discord, Zalo, or SMS integration on any plan.
+There is no WhatsApp, Telegram, Discord, Zalo, TikTok, or SMS integration on any plan.
 The live chat widget provides contact forms, knowledge base search, and real-time chat but lacks visitor tracking, UTM attribution, beacon tracking, or lead capture with lifecycle staging.
 Groove reviewers on G2 note that reporting is basic and not customizable, and that filtering tickets by date is not possible (G2 review by verified user, 2026).
 The Standard plan caps at 25 users and excludes AI features, SLA management, and business hours — features most growing teams need within months.

 Groove pricing (per user, billed annually) from groovehq.com/pricing (2026):

-Real cost for teams on the Plus plan (annual billing): 5 agents = $100/month, 10 agents = $200/month, 15 agents = $300/month.
-On Standard: 5 agents = $60/month, 10 agents = $120/month, 15 agents = $180/month.
+Real cost for teams on the Plus plan (annual billing): 5 agents = $180/month, 10 agents = $360/month, 15 agents = $540/month.
+On Standard: 5 agents = $120/month, 10 agents = $240/month, 15 agents = $360/month.
 Converge: $49/month flat for up to 15 agents with all channels and AI reply suggestions included.
-A 10-agent team on Groove Plus ($200/month) pays 4× more than Converge ($49/month) while getting fewer messaging channels and no visitor tracking in the widget.
-A 5-agent team on Groove Standard ($60/month) pays slightly more than Converge while missing AI features, SLA management, WhatsApp, Telegram, Discord, and Zalo entirely.
+A 10-agent team on Groove Plus ($360/month) pays over 7× more than Converge ($49/month) while getting fewer messaging channels and no visitor tracking in the widget.
+A 5-agent team on Groove Standard ($120/month) pays more than double Converge while missing AI features, SLA management, WhatsApp, Telegram, Discord, TikTok, and Zalo entirely.

-Groove vs Converge monthly costs
+Groove per-seat pricing vs Converge $49/mo flat

 Strengths